kaymal/SQL/SQL_-_Querying_Databases.md

 -- Select all details from the 'table'sales_by_film_category' for the specified categories.
 SELECT *
 FROM sales_by_film_category
-WHERE category IN ('Animation', 'Action', 'Drama')
+WHERE category IN ('Animation', 'Action', 'Drama');
 ```

 | category  |  total\_sales|